How to build a website that supports your business goals

 Step 4: Choose the right platform to build your website

 It is also good to choose a platform that does not require coding.
-An easy DIY website with features like SEO, website analytics, and more.
+An easy DIY website builder with features like SEO, website analytics, and more.
 Apart from this, the page load speed, mobile responsiveness, and security are important for both user experience and SEO.
 Make sure your platform can support these technical aspects from the start.

 Step 5: Focus on user experiences